-I am a Senior Member of the Technical Staff in the Multiphysics Simulation Technology
+I am a Principal Member of the Technical Staff in the Multiscale Science

 Department (Org.
-1444) at Sandia National Laboratories.
+1444) in the Center for Computing Research at Sandia National Laboratories.
 My work focuses on the development,

 implementation, and application of multiscale, multiphysics modeling techniques for

-My interests span a number of interrelated areas, including mechanics, scientific
+My interests span a number of interrelated areas in mechanics and scientific

 where I earned BS, MS, and PhD degrees in Mechanical Engineering.
 Prior to joining Sandia, I